tqtensor/plato-docs/for-teams/growth.md

-# Guides for Growth team
+# Guides for Growth Team

 ## Using GrowthFeatureExtractOperator